 The Map of Mainframe is done entirely for free.
-However, if you’re interested in seeing more art by Cameron Ohara, see our Support the Site page for details.
+However, if you’re interested in seeing more art by Cameron Ohara, see our About page for details.

 This is the archive page.
 All steps are located here.